-At the University of Baltimore School of Law, you will be immersed in the real-life aspects of the legal profession from your first day of orientation to your last day of classes.
+At the University of Baltimore School of Law, you will be immersed in a rigorous, fast-paced program of legal education.

 Our world-class faculty will ground your education in the study of legal doctrine and contemporary legal theory.
 Meanwhile, from an early stage in your career here, you will confront real-world challenges of legal practice by participating in our nationally recognized clinics and/or externships throughout the Baltimore-Washington, D.C., region, the second-largest legal market in the nation.